 Twitter acquired Vine in October 2012, when the video-sharing tool was still under development.
 Last week, it finally launched an app allowing members to upload content via the iPhone and iPod Touch.

-General Electric, the conglomerate, has already started utilising Vine, and Linda Boff, its executive director of global brand marketing,
+General Electric, the conglomerate, has already started utilising Vine, and Linda Boff, its executive director of global brand marketing, told the Financial Times

 the initial results were highly positive.

 "Vine is a natural complement to Twitter – it's creative storytelling driven by constraint," she said.
 "I do think this is already beyond a novelty and simply accepted internet language at this point.

 "We've seen strong organic engagement and we love that it delivers on what the internet increasingly wants – mobile-first, stream-based, visual storytelling."

 Other marketers that have become early adopters of this channel include Urban Outfitters, Gap and Asos, all from the apparel category, as well as Malibu, the spirits brand, and Wheat Thins, the snacks range.

 In the media sector, PBS, the broadcaster, has proved similarly enthusiastic, as have NBC News, CNN, The Daily Beast and MSNBC.

 Michael Litman, senior social strategist at AnalogFolk, an interactive agency, argued Vine had become an unprecedented hit during its short history to date.